Argentina soccer team abandons parade amid swarms of people

 After flying over key points of Buenos Aires where fans had gathered, the helicopters returned to the headquarters of the Argentine Football Association outside the capital.

-The bus had been moving at a snail’s pace for more than four hours through the throngs of humanity before the overland parade was canceled.
-Team Captain Lionel Messi and the rest of the players waved at the massive crowd as they carried the World Cup trophy aloft after securing the country’s third title, and its first since 1986.
+The bus had been moving at a snail’s pace for more than four hours through the throngs of humanity before the overland parade was cut short.
+Team Captain Lionel Messi and the rest of the players waved at the massive crowd as they carried the World Cup trophy aloft after securing the country’s third title.

 “This is madness, it’s indescribable,” said Brian Andreassi, 23, as he walked downtown wearing the team’s jersey.
 “There are no words.”